Back to Blog🇮🇹 Leggi in Italiano

 • Knowledge sync log — a feed of sync_knowledge events so you can see what new shared nodes agents pushed since your last session.

 Team-pushed skill packs.
 An admin can push a curated .claude/skills/ collection directly from the launcher.
 All team members' Claude Code installations sync the pack via the Coordination MCP's sync_knowledge channel — no manual file distribution.
-This works whether team members run the free Orchestrator, Pro, or MAO.

 Per-repo memories.
 Each project is bound to its own KG_COLLECTION (Weaviate collection name) in the launcher UI.
 Switching projects in Claude Code automatically routes all KG queries to the right collection.
 No cross-contamination, no manual configuration per session.